fabiommendes/python-boilerplate/src/python_boilerplate/templates/docs/devguide.rst

 * New features should be documented.
 Include examples and use cases where appropriate.
 If possible, include a sample that is displayed in the generated output.

-* When adding a new configuration variable, be sure to document it and update :file:`sphinx/quickstart.py` if it's important enough.

-* Use the included :program:`utils/check_sources.py` script to check for common formatting issues (trailing whitespace, lengthy lines, etc).

 * Add appropriate unit tests.